-Timer and Modulus Counter Operation in Different Modes
+13.5 Timer and Modulus Counter Operation in Different Modes

-STOP: Timer and modulus counter are off since clocks are stopped.

-BGDM: Timer and modulus counter keep on running, unless TSBCK set to one.

-(REG\$86, bit5) is set to one.

-WAIT: Counters keep on running, unless TSWAI in TSCR (\$86) is cleared.

-NORMAL: Timer and modulus counter keep on running, unless TEN in registers.

-TSCR(\$86) respectively MCEN in MCCTL (\$A6) are

-TEN=0: All 16-bit timer operations are stopped, can only access the
+- STOP: Timer and modulus counter are off since clocks are stopped.
+Timer and modulus counter keep on running, unless TSBCK BGDM: (REG\$86, bit5) is set to one.
+WAIT: Counters keep on running, unless TSWAI in TSCR (\$86) is set to one.
+NORMAL: Timer and modulus counter keep on running, unless TEN in TSCR(\$86) respectively MCEN in MCCTL (\$A6) are cleared.
+TEN=0: All 16-bit timer operations are stopped, can only access the registers.
 MCEN=0: Modulus counter is stopped.
 PAEN=1: 16-bit Pulse Accumulator A is active.

-PAEN=0: 8-Bit Pulse Accumulators 3 and 2 can be enabled. (see

-ICPACR)

-PBEN=1: 16-bit Pulse Accumulator B is active.

-PBEN=0: 8-Bit Pulse Accumulators 1 and 0 can be enabled. (see
+8-Bit Pulse Accumulators 3 and 2 can be enabled. (see PAEN=0: ICPACR) 16-bit Pulse Accumulator B is active.
+PBEN=1: - PBEN=0: 8-Bit Pulse Accumulators 1 and 0 can be enabled. (see ICPACR)

-ICPACR)

-Introduction 227
+Section 14.
+Multiple Serial Interface

+14.2 .249

-Block diagram 228
+14.3 Block diagram 250

-Serial Communication Interface (SCI) 228
+14.4 Serial Communication Interface (SCI) 250

-Serial Peripheral Interface (SPI) 239
+14.5 Serial Peripheral Interface (SPI) 262

-Port S 248
+14.6 Port S 271

 The multiple serial interface (MSI) module consists of three independent serial I/O sub-systems: two serial communication interfaces (SCI0 and SCI1) and the serial peripheral interface (SPI).
 Each serial pin shares function with the general-purpose port pins of port S. The SCI subsystems are NRZ type systems that are compatible with standard RS-232 systems.
-These SCI systems have a new single wire operation mode which allows the unused pin to be available as general-purpose I/O. The SPI subsystem, which is compatible with the M68HC11 SPI, includes new features such as \overline{SS} output and bidirectional mode.
+These SCI systems have a new single wire operation mode which allows the unused pin to be available as general-purpose I/O. The SPI subsystem, which is compatible with the M68HC11 SPI, includes new features such as SS output and bidirectional mode.

-Block diagram
+14.3 Block diagram